Garbage Can Enclosure | Do It Yourself

 Materials for Using a Paint Sprayer

 Before I start painting, I gather all my supplies.
-When I use paint that may be a little old, I always strain the paint with a mesh paint strainer.
-I also have gloves, a paint brush for drips when pouring from the paint can.
-A bucket of water is a must for clean up.
+When I use paint that may be a bit old, I always strain the paint with a mesh strainer.
+I also have gloves and a paintbrush for drips when pouring from the paint can.
+A bucket of water is a must for clean-up.

-Using gloves, squeeze out the excess paint, then place mesh strainer into bucket of water for easy cleanup.
+Using gloves, squeeze out the excess paint, then place the mesh strainer into a bucket of water for easy clean-up.

 Notice the amount of paint in the cup.
 This paint was a little thick, so I diluted it slightly in the can.
 I did that because I figured I would be using it all for this project.
 When finished, I ended up pouring some of this paint back into the can!